 Discontinuing antidepressants, especially SSRIs, is a very challenging process.
 Studies on long-term use of antidepressants showed that it’s harder for patients on SSRIs to stop the treatment.
 Some of these patients will develop discontinuation syndrome, which is a severe condition.
 Tremors, restlessness, vomiting, nausea, or neurological symptoms such as dizziness, difficulties at focusing, the sensation of “brain zaps” are some of the most common symptoms to note.
 When people have been using the antidepressants for two decades, the risk for severe symptoms is even higher.
 Anxiety and depression may spike, but a gradual taper may alleviate the withdrawal symptoms.

-Tapering is an essential topic for professionals.
+Tapering is an essential topic for treatment professionals.
 Most of them recommend patients a 2-4 week tapering program when getting off the antidepressants.
 Recently, researchers highlighted that the tapering should be even longer than that.
 According to the new study, the dosage should be reduced by smaller amounts, down to one-fortieth of the first dose.
 It can take months or years until the patient will be off the antidepressants, but it’s connected to how the medications changes to brain chemistry.

 Antidepressants altering the serotonin in the brain are difficult to be stopped, as the patient will experience both physical and emotional symptoms that happen when the typically high level of serotonin disappears.
 Even though similar, the symptoms aren’t the same as in physical withdrawal from drugs.
 Physiological withdrawal occurs if the patient is using a substance that is addictive, causing cravings and drug-seeking behavior.
 However, antidepressants don’t have the habit-forming component, so the patient will not crave for it when stopping the treatment.